Great national debate: the contribution of the French Entrepreneurs who are active internationally

 DIALOGUE IS STILL TOO CONFLICTUAL, WEIGHING HEAVILY ON EFFICIENCY AND UNDERMINING A WORRYING AND UNANIMOUSLY POORLY PERCEIVED SOCIAL CLIMATE.

-Not surprisingly, and in connection with the media hype that surrounded the Yellow Vests movement for more than 4 months, the French social climate received an extremely high (80%) – or very high – negative rating from CCEs and their foreign colleagues.
-While recent reforms of the Labour Code have, for the vast majority of CCEs, had a positive impact on the attractiveness of France, they nevertheless have not addressed the problems of representativeness, trust and transparency tied to the current system of trade union representation.
+Not surprisingly, and in connection with the media hype that surrounded the Yellow Vests movement for more than 4 months, the French social climate received an extremely high (80%) – or very high – negative rating from the CCEs and their foreign colleagues.
+While recent reforms of the Labor Code have had, for the vast majority of the CCEs, a positive impact on the attractiveness of France, they nevertheless have not addressed the problems of representativeness, trust and transparency tied to the current system of trade union representation.

 RETROACTIVITY OF FISCAL LAW AND THE LEVEL OF TAXATION ARE A HINDRANCE TO FRANCE’S ATTRACTIVENESS.

-The French tax system is perceived by CCEs is a hindrance to France’s attractiveness, particularly due to its instability and the over-high rates of taxation.
-According to CCEs, a more stable fiscal policy and reduction in tax rates could produce new factors of attractiveness for France.
-The lowering of the corporate tax rate is one important criterion of attractiveness for CCEs, 52.8% of whom feel that an 8% reduction in corporation tax would be a useful measure.
-Furthermore, they emphasise that this reduction would constitute a competitive advantage to confront dumping by foreign countries, and attract new foreign investors.
+The French taxation system is perceived by the CCEs as a hindrance to France’s attractiveness, particularly due to its instability and the over-high taxation rates.
+According to the CCEs, a more stable fiscal policy and reduction in tax rates could produce new factors of attractiveness for France.
+The lowering of the corporate tax rate is one important criterion of attractiveness , 52.8% of the CCEs feel that an 8% reduction in corporation tax would be a useful measure.
+Furthermore, they emphasize that this reduction would constitute a competitive advantage to confront dumping by foreign countries, and attract new foreign investors.
 Accordingly, nearly 50% of respondents consider that a rate of around 20% would help improve France’s attractiveness.

-Nevertheless, CCEs noted positive items that would help to enhance the country’s attractiveness.
+Nevertheless, the CCEs noted positive items that would help to enhance the country’s attractiveness.

 Administrative personnel are considered to be skilled (52%);

-Reforms of the 2017 Labour Code contributed to improving social dialogue and thereby the attractiveness of France (79%);
+Reforms of the 2017 Labor Code contributed to improving social dialogue and thereby the attractiveness of France (79%);

 The draft reform lowering corporation tax to 25% will also improve France’s appeal;

-Income tax largely fulfils its role of redistribution (58%) but ought to be extended to the entire population;
+Income tax largely fulfills its role of redistribution (58%) but ought to be extended to the entire population;

-The propositions put forward by CCEs are as follows:
+The propositions put forward by the CCEs are as follows:

 Administration: